elastic/harp/README.md

-`harp` allows you to handle secrets using deterministic pipelines expressed using an atomic series of CLI operations applied to a commonly shared container immutable and standalone filesystem used to store secret collection (Bundle) generated from a template engine via user specification, or external secret value coming from files or external secret storage.
+`harp` allows you to handle secrets using deterministic pipelines expressed using an atomic series of CLI operations applied to a commonly shared container immutable and standalone file system used to store secret collection (Bundle) generated from a template engine via user specification, or external secret value coming from files or external secret storage.

 ![Pipelines](docs/harp/img/SM-HARP.png)

-These pipelines use the immutable container filesystem as a data exchange protocol and could be extended for new input, intermediary operation or output via plugins created with the `harp` SDK.
+These pipelines use the immutable container file system as a data exchange protocol and could be extended for new input, intermediary operation or output via plugins created with the `harp` SDK.

 ### Immutable transformation

-Each applied transformation create a container with transformed data inside.
+Each applied transformation creates a container with transformed data inside.
-This will enforce container reproducibility by eliminating cumulative side-effects applied to the same container.
+This will enforce container reproducibility by eliminating cumulative side effects applied to the same container.

 The container handles for you the confidentiality and integrity protection applied to the secret collection stored inside and manipulated by copy during the